Vatsal2102/assignment-/README.md

 ## Overview

 This documentation covers the Twin Cities web application, a PHP-based website and app, that showcases paired cities (Birmingham, UK and Frankfurt, Germany) with interactive maps, weather data, and points of interest.

+### Documentation Generation

+**Important Note:** The project includes comprehensive PHPDoc comments throughout the codebase.
+I have generated detailed API documentation using PHPDoc.
+To access the full generated documentation:

+1. Navigate to the `docs` folder in the project root
+2. Open `index.html` in your web browser

+The generated documentation provides an in-depth look at:
+- Class structures
+- Method signatures
+- Parameter descriptions
+- Return type information
+- Code dependencies
+- Inline code documentation

+This generated documentation complements this README by offering a more technical, code-level view of the application's architecture and functionality.

+### Application Overview

 The application uses the Google Maps API for location visualization and OpenWeather API for weather information.

 ## File Structure